mathismoder/edison_tests/gps_debug/README.md

 Edison Node.js GPS Test-App
 ============================
+This project is created with the Intel XDK.

-Using Edison + breakout board + Navilock NL-552ETTL (any comparable GPS should work) to retrieve and output data.
+Using Edison + breakout board + Navilock NL-552ETTL (any comparable GPS should work) to retrieve and save data to MongoDB.

 Connection of GPS to Edison
 ---------------------------